Make a wreath you can leave up year-round, or at least from May until July! It’s super easy and can be made for about $7.00 total!

 We love this time of year for home decor.
 That sweet spot between May and July, when you can put out Patriotic decor and leave it out over the span of two holidays.
 Since Memorial Day and Fourth of July are both Patriotic colors, we like to decorate for Memorial Day in the beginning of May, and then just leave everything up, and maybe add a bit to it, until after the Fourth of July.

-Frugal tip: We found our bandanas at Walmart for $1.00.
-We gave you links below to purchase on Amazon if you don’t want to brave Walmart (because we get it), but just letting you know in case you want to save a bit!
+Frugal tip: I found our bandanas at Walmart for $1.00.
+I gave you links below to purchase on Amazon if you don’t want to brave Walmart (because I get it), but just letting you know in case you want to save a bit!

 You will need: